singer-io/getting-started/BEST_PRACTICES.md

 }
 ```

+### Discovery Mode

+A Tap that wants to support property selection should add an optional
+`--discover` flag.
+When the `--discover` flag is supplied, the Tap should
+connect to its data source, find the list of streams available, and print
+out the catalog to stdout.
+The discovery output MUST go to STDOUT, and it
+MUST be the only thing written to STDOUT.
+If the `--discover` flag is
+supplied, a tap MOST NOT emit any RECORD, SCHEMA, or STATE messages.

-### Property Selection
+### Sync Mode

 A tap that supports property selection should accept an optional
-`--properties PROPERTIES` option. `PROPERTIES` should point to a file
+`--catalog CATALOG` option. `CATALOG` should point to a file containing
-containing the desired streams.
-The format of PROPERTIES file is identical
-to the output from discovery.
+the catalog, annotated with the user's "selected" shources.

 The Tap SHOULD attempt to sync every stream that is listed in the
 PROPERTIES file where the "selected" property of the stream's schema is